SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-07-25-data-catalog.markdown

 ## Searchable data catalog

 Search is one of the most important features of a data catalog.
+A data catalog enables all data specialists in an organization to search for any data.

+> **Data discovery:** Searching and finding relevant data is called data discovery.
+It determines if the data exists or not, not what is contained inside it.